 - Efficiency: An OS allows the computer system resources to be used in an efficient manner.

 - Ability to Evolve: An OS should be constructed in such a way as to permit the effective development, testing and introduction of new system functions without at the same time interfering with service.

 Operating system as User Interface –

 - Operating system

 Every general purpose computer consists of the hardware, operating system, system programs, and application programs.
-The hardware consists of memory, CPU, ALU, and I/O devices, peripheral device and storage device.
-System program consists of compilers, loaders, editors, OS etc. The application program consists of business program, database programs.
+The hardware consists of memory, CPU, ALU, and I/O devices, peripheral device, and storage device.
+System program consists of compilers, loaders, editors, OS, etc. The application program consists of business programs, database programs.